ericmorand/css-comment-rebase/README.md

 Return an object transform stream `rebaser` that expects entry filenames.

+Optionally pass in some opts:

+* opts.base:

+  The path the assets should be rebased _relatively_ to.
+Defaults to `null`.

 ## Events

 In addition to the usual events emitted by node.js streams, css-comment-rebase emits the following events: